Health & the Built Environment

 Smart Home Tech to Support People’s Needs

 I had the pleasure of chairing the fifth in The Institution of Engineering and Technology’s (IET) series on Healthy Living and Housing.
 The focus for this session was on smart home tech to support people’s needs.
-You can access the session by clicking the link here and registering to watch on demand.
-Speakers for this session included: Alisa
+Speakers for this session included: Perspectives on privacy and security Alisa discussed older people’s perspectives on privacy and security.
+This

 Smart Home Tech to Support People’s Needs Read More »